 The last week of the 30-day intermittent fasting challenge aims at maximizing your body’s natural fat-burning power.
 Find last week’s details and the monthly schedule on the printable PDF:

-The Fasting Challenge is not some hocus-pocus commissioned from a journalist.
+The Fasting Challenge is not some hocus-pocus commissioned by a journalist.
 Instead, an author has developed it thanks to years of experience, whose Intermittent Fasting Books (affiliate link) have become multiple #1 best sellers.

 For example, the latest book Intermittent Fasting 16/8 for Women (affiliate link), is at this moment the #1 best seller in the following categories: